Adithyan-06/cyber-orbituary/README.md

 [orbituary.com](https://orbituary.vercel.app/)

 ## 📝 Project Description
 The Cyber Obituary is a humorous memorial website dedicated to deleted AI assistants, obsolete robots, and lost digital identities.
-Visitors can browse funny obituaries, mourn or pray for these "fallen" digital heroes, and add their own comedic memorials stored locally in the browser.
+All visitors can browse funny obituaries, mourn or pray for these "fallen" digital heroes, and add their own comedic memorials stored locally in the browser.

 ## 👨‍💻 Made By
 - [Srinanth](https://github.com/Srinanth)